 Individuals' mobile phones now remain the only major tool to carry out all the JAMB registration 2021 processes.

-Legit.ng recently published a list of federal universities in Nigeria and their school fee for the 2021/22 academic session.
+Legit.ng recently published a list of federal universities in Nigeria and their school fees for the 2021/22 academic session.
 There are many higher education institutions in Nigeria, and there are many criteria used when choosing a university.
-Location, fees, courses, academic staff, prestige value of the university, etc., are some of the criteria.
+Location, fees, courses, academic staff, prestige value of the university, etc., are some of them.

 Some universities are rather cheap, some have really fair fees, while some are pretty expensive.
 Are you about to graduate high school and don't know what university to choose?
 Legit.ng has created a list of federal universities in Nigeria and their school fees in 2021-2022 just for you.